Learn the case interview basics, practice with 200+ cases, and benefit from extensive test materials, and interactive self-study tools.

 The Case Interview Format

 When applying to top consulting firms, one of the most crucial stages of the interview process is the case interview.
-This format is designed to assess a candidate’s analytical abilities, problem-solving skills, and ability to think strategically under pressure.
-Here is a comprehensive overview of what to expect in a case interview
+This format is designed to assess your analytical competencies, problem-solving skills, and ability to think strategically under pressure.
+Let's take a look at what to expect.

 Structure of a Case Interview

 Case studies are the most important and usually the longest part of consulting interviews.
-In addition to the case study, the interview typically includes introductory small talk, a personal fit interview and closing questions (see the illustration below).
+In addition to the case study, the interview typically includes introductory small talk, a personal fit interview, and closing questions (see the illustration below).

 The Typical Flow of a Case Interview